-How to Vote Stockholder of Record (Shares registered in your name with our transfer agent Wells Fargo) Street Name Holders (Shares held through a Broker, Bank or Other Nominee) Internet Visit the applicable voting website and follow the on-screen instructions: www.proxyvote.com Refer to voting instruction form.
+How to Vote Stockholder of Record (Shares registered in your name with our transfer agent) Street Name Holders (Shares held through a Broker, Bank or Other Nominee) Internet Visit the applicable voting website and follow the on-screen instructions: www.proxyvote.com Refer to voting instruction form.
 Telephone To vote call: 1-800-690-6903 Refer to voting instruction form.
-Mail If you requested paper copies of the proby mail. oxy materials, sign, date and re eturn your completed proxy card In Person For instructions on attending the 2018 Annual Meeting of Stockholders in person, please see "How do I vote if I am the stockholder of record? - In person at the Annual Meeting."
+Mail If you requested paper copies of the proby mail. oxy materials, sign, date and return your completed proxy card In Person For instructions on attending the 2020 A I vote if I am the stockholder of record? - In person at the Annual Meeting."